Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 variable extent, and variable accuracy
 (Fig. \@ref(fig:multiscale-vs-multisource)b).
-In other words, when referring to multiscale data, we assume that the input covariate layers differ only in their resolution; when referring to multisource data, we consider that all technical aspects of the input data could be different.
+In other words, when referring to multiscale data, we assume that the input covariate layers differ only in their resolution; whereas in referring to multisource data, we consider that all technical aspects of the input data could potentially be different.

 Organizing (and using) multiscale and multisource data is something that